Back to Projects List

 This research will advance theoretical and empirical understandings of CBC.
 Within CBC, research that disentangles the parent-teacher relationship is necessary.
 Specifically, examining the effective use of strategies and the conditions that support positive relationships between parents and teachers could directly inform school psychological practice by providing clinicians and educators with tools that can be used to help strengthen relationships during CBC.

-Research & Evaluation Methods, Psychosocial Development & Social-Emotional Learning, Early Education & Development, Academic Intervention & Learning
+Research, Measurement and Evaluation Methods, Social, Emotional and Behavioral Well-being, Early Childhood Education and Development, Academic Intervention & Learning